Eigenvalue decay of positive integral operators on compact two-point homogeneous spaces: Introduction

-The object of study in this paper is the analysis of decay rates for the sequence $\{\lambda_n(\mathcal{K})\}$ (depending on the case, the sequence $\{s_n(\mathcal{K})\}$) under additional assumptions on the kernel $K$.
-Results of this very same nature can be found in \cite{mathcomp} and references therein.
-In \cite{mathcomp} we used the Laplace-Beltrami derivative to define a notion of smoothness to the kernel $K$ and obtained some results about the asymptotic behavior of the eigenvalues or singular values of $\mathcal{K}$ .\ The intention here is to invest in the very same question analyzed in \cite{mathcomp}.
-However, in this more general setting we do not have the notion of devitative of the sphere.
-Then we use the Laplace-Beltrami operator to define the basic assumptions needed.\ The theory of Laplace-Beltrami derivative is fully discussed in the survey-like paper \cite{17}.
+The problem of analyse the asymptotic behavior of $\{\lambda_n(\mathcal{K})\}$ or $\{s_n(\mathcal{K})\}$ under additional smoothness assumptions on the kernel $K$ is the subject of this paper.
+Results of this very same nature can be found in \cite{mathcomp} (and references therein), where authors used Laplace-Beltrami differentiability as a condition of smoothness to the kernel $K$ and obtained some sharp results about how eigenvalues and singular values of $\mathcal{K}$ behave.\ The intention here is to invest in the very same issue by extending the setting from the sphere to two-point homogeneous spaces.
+However, in this more general setting we do not have a notion of devitative as the spherical Laplace-Beltrami derivative.
+Instead we use the Laplace-Beltrami operator to define the smoothness condition we need.\ The connection between these two concepts on the sphere is relatively known and can be found in \cite{cmo}.

-Two-point homogeneous spaces seem to be introduced in \cite{wang} in the early 1950's.\ In 1990's, russian mathematicians started studying approximation problems in these spaces and generalized some spherical problems (\cite{lizorkin}).
-More recently, the interest in this field has increased and more papers about approximation theory in homogeneous spaces have appeared, for instance \cite{tozoni,kushpel1,kushpel2,platonov1,platonov2,platonov3}.

-The presentation of the paper is as follows.\ Section 2 contains basic material about harmonic analysis in two-point homogeneous spaces and the description of the main results of the paper.\ In Section 3, we state and prove some technical results to be used in Section 4, where we present the proofs for the main results along with other pertinent information.
+The presentation of the paper is as follows.\ Section 2 contains basic material about harmonic analysis in two-point homogeneous spaces and the statement of the main result of the paper.\ In Section 3, we state and prove some technical results related to Fourier expansions to be used in Section 4, where we present the proof for the main result along with other pertinent information.